diversen/pebble-framework-docs/mkdocs/Router.md

 ### Defining routes

 Routes are defined in controller classes, which are then connected to the router.
-There are two methods you will need to know:
+You will add different routes as class names and then you will run the router:

 * `Router::addClass(App\HomeController::class)`
 * `Router::run()`